1958 East Aberdeenshire by-election

 The 1958 East Aberdeenshire by-election was held on 20 November 1958 when the incumbent Conservative MP, Sir Robert Boothby was elevated to a life peerage.
 The by-election was retained by the Conservative candidate Patrick Wolrige-Gordon.
-Wolrige-Gordon was still an undergraduate at Oxford and at the time of his election the youngest MP.
+Wolrige-Gordon was still an undergraduate at Oxford and at the time of his election the youngest MP, having been only 23 at the time.

-In 1955 Boothby had won the seat with a majority of just over 10,000 votes.
+In 1955 Boothby had won the seat with a majority of just over 10,000 votes, and prior to his elevation, had served in his seat for 34 years.
 While that contest had been a straight fight between the Conservatives and Labour, the by-election saw the Liberal Party also field a candidate.
+Analysis showed that the by-election had a higher voter turnout than the general election, with a 65.34% turnout rate vs. a 59.7% in the general election.

+Controversies

+One week prior to the election, controversy stirred up around Wolrige-Gordon's candidacy following a rally held by his grandmother, Dame Flora MacLeod, following comments she made about Viscount Bernard Montgomery during a rally of housewives from Fraserburgh, in which she criticized Montgomery for taking an old-age pension from the government in spite of the fact that he was already incredibly wealthy, calling for more pension allocation for poorer residents.